-- Joe Capozzi Palm Beach Post Staff Writer
+- By Joe Capozzi Palm Beach Post Staff Writer

 They were best friends since childhood, sticking together through good times and bad — from sleepovers, school dances and concerts to helping each other through their struggles with drug addiction.